 To this end, in 1988, Dr. Wolfe created a guidebook, Worst Pills, Best Pills, which reported on the safety of about a hundred prescription drugs that were prescribed for physical illnesses and mental disorders.
 The guidebook’s drug coverage was expanded in 1993 and again in 2005.

 The 2005 edition of the guidebook, 913 pages long, is still available and importantly informative.
-It evaluates 549 prescription drugs, of which 181 (about a third) are classified as “Do Not Use” drugs because they are found by Public Citizen’s Health Research Group to be unsafe.
+It evaluates 549 prescription drugs, of which 181 (about a third) are classified as “Do Not Use” drugs because they are found by Public Citizen’s Health Research Group to be unsafe, having violated one or more of four criteria they apply.
 Many other drugs are classified as “Limited Use” drugs because their safety depends on limitations to their use.
+They list four criteria they apply to make this decision.
 Limited Use drugs are drugs that Public Citizen’s Health Research Group determined to be safe only if taken with restrictions that Dr. Wolfe spells out in Worst Pills, Best Pills.
 Worst Pills, Best Pills is supplemented by Worst Pills, Best Pills News, which is published as a monthly newsletter.

 To be clear, their special value is that they are based on rigorous scientific analyses by Public Citizen’s Health Research Group, informing people about drugs that have been approved by the FDA and prescribed by doctors but that pose unacceptable risks.
 The Health Research Group found the problem to be of considerable size.
 Dr. Wolfe reported that 228 million prescriptions were written for drugs that were not safe.